mgoblin/STC15lib/README.md

 0.4.1
 * frequency module use defines instead of function decl for output hex code decreasing
+* TODO interrupts module use defines instead of function decl for output hex code decreasing
+* TODO timer module use defines instead of function decl for output hex code decreasing

 Next releases todo
 * TODO Timer aux - set timers in terms of output signal freq and timings